aoinoikaz/OrbIt/README.md

 ### What is it? ###

-* The Divergent Network brings you yet again another fast paced mobile extravaganza!
+* I developed this mobile game in Unity game engine using C#
-* This fast-paced, 2D mobile strategy game provides users with an in-depth experience at throwing orbs!
+* This fast-paced, 2D mobile strategy game allows users to throw orbs into the corresponding coloured nets and try to earn as many points before the time runs out!

-* Game version: 1.0.3